spurll/expense/readme.md

 Known Bugs
 ----------

+* Screenshot (above) hasn't been updated to match new styling
+* Because of the way `justify-content` works, the title is often not quite centred...
 * Adding/editing seems to be broken on Edge (name, value, and note are not passed)
 * Because of the way information is sent via GET requests, it's impossible remove recurrence from an item (because it requires setting the value to "")